NivNahman/DivChatAndroid/README.md

 Our Server localhost:7261

-In this project we have a database that will contain our data for the users, contacts and messaging.
+In this project we have a database that will contain our data for the users, contacts and messages.
-To install the maria-db data base please follow the next steps:
+To install the maria-db please follow the next steps:
 <li>
 please download it from here: https://mariadb.org/
 </li>